 Most importantly, this legislation establishes the foundational framework for Alberta’s health regulatory Colleges to ensure practitioners provide safe, competent, and ethical healthcare services to the public.

 On March 1, 2002, medical laboratory technologists became the second group of professionals to come under the HPA, with the proclamation of the Medical Laboratory Technologists Profession Regulation.

 Together these two pieces of legislation govern the practice of the MLT profession in Alberta; however, they are not the only legislation that applies to an MLT’s practice.
 The following provides for a more in depth look at the applicable legislation.

-To compliment and comply with our governing legislation, the CMLTA has developed Bylaws respecting the governance of the organization, specifically the management and conduct of its affairs and the practice requirements and professional obligations of MLTs.
+To complement and comply with our governing legislation, the CMLTA has developed Bylaws respecting the governance of the organization, specifically the management and conduct of its affairs and the practice requirements and professional obligations of MLTs.

 The current Bylaws and any proposed amendments may be viewed by clicking on the link(s) below.

 The College of Medical Laboratory Technologists of Alberta (CMLTA) is the regulatory body for Medical Laboratory Technologists (MLTs) employed in Alberta.